Active and Passive Audience Definition, Theory, Example & Difference

 3. Psychographic Segmentation

-Demographic segmentation refers to the process of separating people into similar subgroups based on demographic factors such as age, gender, ethnicity, education, religion, economic status, and group membership.
+Demographic segmentation refers to the process of grouping individuals into similar subgroups based on demographic characteristics such as age, gender, ethnicity, education, religion, socioeconomic status, and group membership.

-For example, a political organization is dividing people based on age.
+For example, a political organization divides people by age.
 They are looking for voters whose age is more than 18 years.
 It is an example of demographic segmentation.
-Demographic questionnaires are crucial to conducting survey and market research.
+Demographic questionnaires are crucial to conducting surveys and market research.

 Demographic Factors

-The demographic factors are a set of audiences’ characteristics, such as age, gender, ethnicity, education, religion, etc.
+Demographic factors are characteristics of audiences, such as age, gender, ethnicity, education, and religion.

 The demographic segmentation factors are Age, Gender, Ethnicity, Education, Religion, Economic status, Experience, Group Member, Nationality, Marital Status, Employment Status, Family Status, and Living Status.